midhunsiby7/StreamDrop/README.md

 This project was much more than simply building a downloader.

-It involved weeks of debugging, optimization, profiling and testing to make the application stable on real Android devices.
+It involved hours of debugging, optimization, profiling and testing to make the application stable on real Android devices.

 Some of the engineering challenges solved include: